thecodeworm/ClearSpeech/README.md

  1. Make your own WAV sample
  2. Run the generate_noisy_samples.py file on the sample to make the audio noisier to test the model
  ```
- # Generate all noise types at multiple SNR levels
+ # Generate all noise types at multiple SNR levvels
 python generate_noisy_samples.py \
   --input my_clean_voice.wav \
   --output test_samples/